betheden/hebrew-grammar/content/participle_active.rst

 Functions as a :ref:`noun<noun>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When functioning as a noun, a participle often takes the :ref:`definite article<particle_definite_article>` (but not always).
+A nominal participle often takes the :ref:`definite article<particle_definite_article>` (but not always),
-The participle can either function as a noun by itself or introduce an entire clause that functions as a noun.
+and can either function as a noun by itself or introduce an entire clause that functions as a noun.
-A participle will appear in the :ref:`construct<state_construct>` state either when it takes a :ref:`pronominal suffix<suffix_pronominal>` or when it is in a construct relationship with another noun in the :ref:`absolute<state_absolute>` state.
+A nominal participle will appear in the :ref:`construct<state_construct>` state either when it takes a :ref:`pronominal suffix<suffix_pronominal>` or when it is in a construct relationship with another noun in the :ref:`absolute<state_absolute>` state.

 .. csv-table:: Example: GEN 1:30 –– a participle functioning by itself as a noun